 Figure 36 through Figure 38 present resource adequacy results for the Slice/Block portfolio (i.e. the portfolio where we renew our BPA contract with the same Slice/Block product as we purchase today).
 This portfolio represents a continuation of our current portfolio.
 We present results for each of our three metrics for each calendar year across each of our four scenarios.
 In each graph, values that fall above the dashed line identify years when we fail our adequacy standard.
-Our current portfolio passes the duration and magnitude components of our RA standard, results are mixed for our frequency standard.
+Our current portfolio passes the duration (LOLH) and magnitude (NEUE) components of our RA standard.
+Results are mixed for our frequency standard (LOLD).
 The Slice/Block portfolio passes this component of our RA standard in most cases but frequently fails it in our scenario where insufficient resources are built in the West over the first ten years.

 As in previous IRPs, we continue to find that our risk of shortfalls in the wintertime.
 While we have less surplus energy available in the summertime and typically expect large surpluses in the winter, there is greater variability in our position in the wintertime, and we sometimes are at risk of being short on capacity.
 We generally find that shortfall risk is not due exclusively to low water conditions or high load but rather the combination of the two in the context of an unreliable grid.
 Our system is able to handle our normal loads even under low water conditions and is able to handle relatively high loads under normal water conditions.
-It is when we experience especially low water conditions combined with a drop in temperature (and the resulting spike in load) that we are at risk.
-These conditions can cause use to fail the frequency component of our adequacy standard in our Reliability Reigns scenario.
-This scenario represents conditions in which the WECC fails to build enough capacity to meet West-wide adequacy needs and, as a result, we are less able to rely on the wholesale market as a backup to our own power supply.
-In recent years, we have seen several indications that capacity may not always be plentiful in the market.
-We actively participate in efforts like the Western Resource Adequacy Program (WRAP) to ensure that the region builds sufficient capacity and avoids market conditions represented in the Reliability Reigns scenario.
+It is when we experience especially low water conditions (in which units have lower capacity levels because of lower reservoir elevations) combined with a drop in temperature (and the resulting spike in load) that we are at risk.
+These conditions can cause us to fail the frequency component of our adequacy standard in our Reliability Reigns scenario.
+This scenario represents conditions in which the WECC fails to build enough capacity to meet West-wide adequacy needs.
+As a result, we are less able to rely on the wholesale market as a backup to our own power supply.
+In recent years, we have seen several indications that existing capacity may not always be plentiful in the market.
+We actively participate in efforts like the Western Resource Adequacy Program (WRAP) to ensure that the region builds enough reliable capacity to avoid the market conditions represented in the Reliability Reigns scenario.
 Should these efforts fail, we are likely to find market conditions that increasingly resemble this higher-risk scenario.